BenLangmead/bowtie2/MANUAL.markdown

 on the same input.

-However, when the user specifies the [`--non-deterministic`] option, Bowtie 2 will use the current time to re-intiailize the pseud-random number generator.
+However, when the user specifies the [`--non-deterministic`] option, Bowtie 2 will use the current time to re-initialize the pseudo-random number generator.
 When this is specified, Bowtie 2 might report different alignments for identical reads.
 This is counter-intuitive for some users, but might be more appropriate in situations where the input consists of many identical reads.